aws-samples/amazon-bedrock-samples/agents/text_2_sql_bedrock_agent/Readme.md

-# Text to SQL Bedrock Agent

-This repository contains the necessary files to set up and test a Text to SQL conversion using the Bedrock Agent with AWS services.

 ## Authors:
 Pedram Jahangiri @jpedram, Sawyer Hirt @sawyehir, Suyin Wang @suyinwa, Zeek Granston @zeekg

+## Introduction
+Harnessing the power of natural language processing, the "Text to SQL Bedrock Agent" facilitates the automatic transformation of natural language questions into executable SQL queries.
+This tool bridges the gap between complex database structures and intuitive human inquiries, enabling users to effortlessly extract insights from data using simple English prompts.
+It leverages AWS Bedrock's cutting-edge agent technology and exemplifies the synergy between AWS's robust infrastructure and advanced large language models offered in AWS bedrock, making sophisticated data analysis accessible to a wider audience.
+This repository contains the necessary files to set up and test a Text to SQL conversion using the Bedrock Agent with AWS services.

 ## Prerequisites